Coalfire-CF/terraform-aws-organization/README.md

 }
 ```

-Change directory to the `active-directory` folder
+Change directory to the `aws-org` folder

 Run `terraform init` to download modules and create initial local state file.